DanielDe/snake/README.md

 # snake

-A simple command line utility for transforming input to different casing:
+A simple command line utility for transforming input with spaces to different cases:

 ```
 $ snake add date of birth to users table